Updated constraints on the primordial power spectrum at sub-Mpc scales: Appendix

 As stressed in the main text, UCMHs forming very early and in isolation are expected to obtain very steep density profiles $\rho\propto r^{-\alpha}$ with $\alpha=9/4$.
 Once either of these assumptions is not met, however, somewhat less steep profiles with $\alpha\simeq 3/2$ are more realistic.
 Also independently of the UCMH context it is interesting to ask how our general EDO constraints are affected by the density profile for $r<r_{90}$.
-We show this in Fig.~\ref{fig:EDO_bounds_32}, demonstrating that the value of $\alpha$ only has a relatively mild impact on the limit.
+We show this in Fig.~\ref{fig:EDO_bounds_32}, demonstrating that the value of $\alpha$ only has a relatively mild impact on the limits.
 For both the wide binary evaporation constraint and the CMB accretion constraint, this remains true as long as the objects under consideration remain at least somewhat compact, implying that such limits are dominantly driven by the relation between $M$ and $R_{90}$~\cite{Croon:2024rmw,Croon:2024jhd}.
-The microlensing efficiency for extended objects displays some sensitivity to the density profile, as was discussed in Ref.~\cite{Croon:2020wpr}, where the threshold impact parameter effectively encodes the efficiency (see in particular their Fig.~3).
-In contrast, the conservative assumption we adopt for applying the Icarus constraint assumes no such profile dependence.
+The microlensing efficiency for extended objects displays some sensitivity to the density profile, as was discussed in Ref.~\cite{Croon:2020wpr}, where the threshold impact parameter effectively encodes the efficiency (see in particular their Fig.~3); for the Icarus constraint, see the discussion in Refs.~\cite{Oguri:2017ock,Croon:2025yfj}.

-Thus, as expected, and shown explicitly in Fig.~\ref{fig:shape_comparison}, assumptions about the inner density profiles of UCMHs have a correspondingly mild impact on our constraints on the primordial power spectrum.
+As shown explicitly in Fig.~\ref{fig:shape_comparison}, assumptions about the inner density profiles of UCMHs only have a mild impact on our constraints on the primordial power spectrum.
 We see that the constraints for steeper density profiles are slightly stronger at small scales, corresponding to the greater sensitivity to small masses in Fig.~\ref{fig:EDO_bounds_32}.